 - Preventive Health

 What is this medicine?LEVOCETIRIZINE (LEE voe se TIR i zeen) is an antihistamine.
 This medicine is used to treat or prevent symptoms of allergies.
 It is also used to help reduce itchy skin rash and hives.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 - an unusual or allergic reaction to levocetirizine, cetirizine, hydroxyzine, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant

-How should I use this medicine?Take this medicine by mouth.
+How should I use this medicine?Take this medicine by mouth with a glass of water.
 Take it at night.
+The tablet may be split in half.
+Do not chew the tablets.
 Follow the directions on the prescription label.
-Use a specially marked spoon or container to measure your medicine.
-Ask your pharmacist if you do not have one.
-Household spoons are not accurate.
 You can take it with or without food.
-Do not take it more often than directed.
+Do not take more medicine than directed.
 You may need to take this medicine for several days before your symptoms improve.